California woman shot and kidnapped from boyfriend’s car found dead

-Andrea Vasquez: California woman shot and kidnapped from boyfriend’s car found dead
+Andrea Vazquez: California woman shot and kidnapped from boyfriend’s car found dead

-The body of Andrea Vasquez, 19, was discovered in an open field in Moreno Valley
+The body of Andrea Vazquez, 19, was discovered in an open field in Moreno Valley

 California woman Andrea Vasquez found dead after being shot and kidnapped from park near Los Angeles